drag0dev/lazyuser/README.md

 # Lazy user
 Lazy user is a small web application that tracks game prices using cheapshark API.
 Front end was done in React with Typescript.
 Backend is a Node.js/Express API that is an interface for a Mongo database.
 It's fully functional so if you want to use it -> [click me](https://hardcore-raman-df6a8c.netlify.app/).

-## Why?
-I was bored and wanted to mess with new technologies and languages :D